inlets/inlets-pro/docs/cli-reference.md

 #### Use Let's Encrypt to obtain a TLS certificate for the data plane

-inlets PRO HTTP tunnels are able to obtain TLS certificates from Let's Encrypt for the data-plane.
+inlets Pro HTTP tunnels are able to obtain TLS certificates from Let's Encrypt for the data-plane.
 In this mode, you'll find that the server exposes port 80 and 443 in order to process a HTTP01 challenge.

 Three additional fields enable the client to obtain a TLS certificate for the data-plane: